-Tsahiriin tal had less than half of the average biomass in an ungrazed enclosure (35 years of no grazing, 17 km from Tsahiriin tal), which was sampled as a potential reference site (1,876 kg per ha), although with no formal statistical comparison because of limited sample size within the enclosure.
-The observed, relatively low rangeland biomass in Tsahiriin tal was not strongly correlated to any of the other local variables measured.
+Tsahiriin tal had less than half of the average biomass in an ungrazed enclosure (35 yr of no grazing, 17 km from Tsahiriin tal), which was sampled as a potential reference site (1876 $kg \cdot ha^{-1}$ ), although with no formal statistical comparison because of limited sample size within the enclosure.
+The observed relatively low rangeland biomass in Tsahiriin tal was not strongly correlated to any of the other local variables measured.
 Most importantly, current biomass was not correlated to the estimated stocking density.
-Rangeland biomass was expected to increase with increasing distance away from camps (Kensuke et al., 2005), where stocking density was estimated to be lower.
-This pattern was not found, however, which might indicate that grazing pressure was high not only near camp sites, but throughout the entire Tsahiriin tal valley.
-Furthermore, greater biomass was expected in the small, wet depressions and swales which were common across the study site.
-These watercollecting landscape positions tended to have slightly thicker soil A-horizons, suggesting that they might have historically been locations of greater biomass.
+Rangeland biomass was expected to increase with increasing distance away from camps (Kensuke et al. 2005), where stocking density was estimated to be lower.
+This pattern was not found, however, which might indicate that grazing pressure was high not only near camp sites, but throughout the entire Tsahiriin tal Valley.
+Furthermore, greater biomass was expected in the small, wet depressions and swales that were common across the study site.
+These water-collecting landscape positions tended to have slightly thicker soil A-horizons, suggesting that they might have historically been locations of greater biomass.
 However, results indicated these locations to be equally grazed relative to the others.
 Spatial pattern analysis also showed that the current low biomass is evenly distributed throughout the valley, with no spatial clustering of low or high biomass estimates, and no directional increase or decrease in biomass with distance from camps.
 Taken together, our results indicate that the drastic increase in grazing pressure might have overwhelmed the effects of other local factors resulting in uniformly heavily grazed rangelands with little variability in biomass.
 This lack of variability in biomass might have contributed to the low correlation between field-based biomass estimates and NDVI values.
-NDVI correlation with field biomass has been low (R^2 ranges 0.05-0.4) in other studies in heavily grazed areas (Numata et al., 2007, Yang et al., 2009).
+NDVI correlation with field biomass has been low ( $R^2$ ranges 0.05-0.4) in other studies in heavily grazed areas (Numata et al. 2007; Yang et al. 2009).

-The current low biomass in Tsahiriin tal is consistent with nationwide trends documented in Mongolia (Damdinsuren et al., 2008).
-The United Nations Environment Programme statement on Mongolia's environmental health (2002) indicates that over 70% of Mongolia's rangeland is degraded due to overgrazing.
-Interestingly, there are rangeland assessments which continue to suggest that Mongolian rangelands are currently healthy and can support an even greater number of animals than the current population of 65 million animals in sheep units (a conversion, used in Mongolia, of all livestock species into a single species) (Mongolian Statistics Book, 2007).
-Tserendash's review (2008) of Mongolian rangeland assessment, for example, indicates that it can support 86 million animals in sheep units.
-Results from Tsahiriin tal, however, clearly indicate that the changes in grazing pressure and grazing management since disbandment of the socialist collectives have already had significant impact on rangeland biomass.
+The current low biomass in Tsahiriin tal is consistent with nationwide trends documented in Mongolia (Damdinsuren et al. 2008).
+The UNEP statement on Mongolia's environmental health (UNEP 2002) indicates that over 70% of Mongolia's rangeland is degraded because of overgrazing.
+Interestingly, there are rangeland assessments that continue to suggest that Mongolian rangelands are currently healthy and can support an even greater number of animals than the current population of 65 million animals in sheep units (a conversion, used in Mongolia, of all livestock species into a single species; Mongolian Statistics Office 2007), which equal 12 million AU.
+Tserendash's review (2008) of Mongolian rangeland assessment, for example, indicates that it can support 86 million animals in sheep units (17.2 million AU).
+Results from Tsahiriin tal, however, clearly indicate that the changes in grazing pressure and grazing management since disbandment of the socialist collectives have already had a significant impact on rangeland biomass.